ch55secake/cliconf/README.md

 In the above example, we use `safe_initialize` as we want to make sure that the file doesn't already exist before we create it.

+This will create a `yaml` file in the directory `$HOME/.config/ExampleApp/config.yaml`, and in here will be the config object provided when you initialised the configurer.

 ## Installation & Prerequisites

 > [!NOTE]